nuxeo/nuxeo-web-ui/README.md

 [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0.html)

-(C) Copyright Nuxeo Corp. (http://nuxeo.com/)
+©2023 Hyland Software, Inc. and its affiliates.
+All rights reserved.
+All Hyland product names are registered or unregistered trademarks of Hyland Software, Inc. or its affiliates.

-All images, icons, fonts, and videos contained in this folder are copyrighted by Nuxeo, all rights reserved.
+All images, icons, fonts, and videos contained in this folder are copyrighted by Hyland Software, all rights reserved.

 ## About Nuxeo